Chico River in Mountain Province. Photo taken by The Boho Travels.

 Is the Philippines worth visiting even if you’ve already seen Thailand?

-Yes, it is.
 I live in the Philippines, and I’ve been to Thailand a few times.
 I think the two countries offer different things.

 While both are in South East Asia, they are different in terms of local food, language (most, if not all, people can speak at least basic English), and gorgeous beaches (there’s the famous Boracay, Palawan, and Bohol, but there’s also the off-the-beaten-path beach destinations, like Camiguin, Calaguas, Siquijor, and Zambales).
 The Philippines also has a very colorful indigenous culture.
 And very friendly, welcoming, and hospitable people.